Lutein: benefits, dosage, contraindications

 Precautions

-Pregnant women should refrain from taking carotenoids and stick to those provided by foods.
+Pregnant women should refrain from taking carotenoids and rely only on those provided by food.

-Breastfeeding women should refrain from taking carotenoids and stick to those provided by foods.
+Breastfeeding women should refrain from taking carotenoids and rely only on those provided by food.

 Children up to 15 years: avoid

-It is not recommended for pregnant or breastfeeding women and children under 15 years.
+Its use is not recommended for pregnant or breastfeeding women and for children under 15 years of age.

 Contraindications